qq431169079/bttracker/README.markdown

 * Linux (tested on ArchLinux and Ubuntu)
 * Mac OS X 10.8+ (with [Homebrew](http://brew.sh/))

-### Current Status

-At this point, BtTracker is only capable of receiving incoming connection requests and responding to announces; support for scrapes are not yet implemented (hopefully it will be soon enough).

 ## Building

 First, make sure you have the required toolchain in order to compile it: